MarcLafon/MarcLafon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic2.jpg
-  address: >
+#  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+#    <p>Bureau: 33.1.11A</p>
+#    <p>2 rue Conté, Paris, France</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am Research Intern in Deep Learning at CNAM in the <a href="https://cedric2-demo.cnam.fr/equipes/vertigo/">Vertigo Team</a> advised by <a href="https://cedric.cnam.fr/~thomen/">Prof. Nicolas Thome</a> and  <a href="https://chcorbi.github.io/">Charles Corbiere</a>.
+I am graduated in Applied Mathematics and Computer Science from Sorbonne University (courses from M2 <a href="https://dac.lip6.fr/master/enseignement/master-2/">DAC</a> and <a href="https://m2a.lip6.fr/">M2A</a>) and Telecom SudParis (<a href="https://vap.telecom-sudparis.eu/msa/">MSA</a>).

+I am currently working on Robust and Reliable Uncertainty Estimation for Deep Classifiers with Dirichlet Networks.
+I have a broad interest in generative models, reinforcement learning, generalization property of deep neural networks and more..

+I have previously worked as Senior Data Scientist Consultant at <a href="https://www.quinten.ai/">Quinten</a>.